BY CHEY MILLER © 2019

 This topic comes up quite often on our Facebook page.
 We are also asked through the Contact Us form here on our website: Is it true that Basenjis are hypoallergenic?

 Let's look at the science.
 The source of allergies to dogs is allergens belonging to the lipocalin protein family found in dog's saliva and urine.
-A major study undertaken at the Karolinska Institutet in Sweden concluded that the saliva of some breeds (notably Golden Retriever, Labrador Retriever, and Dogue de Bourgogne) contain fewer of these proteins than other breeds – but they are found in all dogs' saliva and urine.
+A major study undertaken at the Karolinska Institutet in Sweden concluded that the saliva of some breeds (notably Golden Retriever, Labrador Retriever, and Dogue de Bourgogne) contain fewer of these proteins than other breeds – but the proteins are found in all dogs' saliva and urine.

 These proteins stick to the dog's fur and skin when it cleans itself.
 Flakes of dead skin, known as dander, are released into the air and onto surfaces when the dog sheds its coat.
 Those dogs that shed less than others obviously will release less dander.